pmean/build-website/text/07/DebateHistoricalControls.md

 output: html_document
 ---
-Someone on the Evidence Based Medicine email discussion group asked about how to appraise a \"before and after\" design.
+Someone on the Evidence Based Medicine email discussion group asked about how to appraise a "before and after" design.
 This is effectively the same as using a historical control group.
 Historical control groups have a bad reputation.